|Nutritional Guidelines (per serving)|

 This Baingan recipe is best made and eaten fresh.
 Like lots of other Indian foods, it does, however, taste even better when it is reheated and eaten the day after it is cooked!
 A great accompaniment for baingan aaloo ki subji is any type of daal curry.

-- 10 baby eggplants (washed, patted dry, cut into quarters and soaked in warm water; you can also use a large eggplant diced into 2-inch chunks)
+- 10 baby eggplants (or a large eggplant diced into 2-inch chunks)

 - 1 teaspoon cumin seeds

 - 1 large onion (finely chopped)

 - 2 large potatoes (cut into 1-inch cubes)